TruongLe1925/AI-Study-Mentor/README.md

 **TruongLe1925**

-## 📞 Liên hệ
+## 📞 Contact

-Nếu có câu hỏi hoặc góp ý, vui lòng tạo issue trên repository.
+If you have questions or feedback, please open an issue on the repository.

 ---